wp-plugins/dynamic-content-gallery-plugin/README.txt

 **Assigning Images to Posts**

-Either select Auto in the Image Management options to automatically pull in Image Attachments from relevant Posts/Pages, or enter your image URL in the Write Post/Page screen DCG Metabox Image URL field.
+Either select Featured Images in the Image Management options to automatically use the featured image assigned to relevant Posts/Pages, or enter your image URL in the Write Post/Page screen DCG Metabox Image URL field.
 (The exact form of the image URL depends on whether your DCG Image File Management Settings are set to FULL or PARTIAL URL).

-Slide Pane text can be configured in three ways - Manual, Auto or None
+Slide Pane text can be configured in four ways - Manual, configurable Auto excerpt, the post Excerpt or None

 **Manual:**
 * Enter a Slide Pane Description in the Write Post/Page screen DCG Metabox.
 For example: Here's our latest news!